|

 Protestants to be 25.3% of the national population.
 Therefore, it seems clear that the

-size of the Protestant population has not changed in Guatemala in more than a decade
+size of the Protestant population did not change significantly in Guatemala in more than a decade

 (1990-2001), although the number of Protestant congregations has continued to increase: